7 min

 Start Where You Are

 If dirty keto gets you started and consistent, it’s better than no keto at all.
+I’m serious.
+Eating processed keto foods beats eating donuts and pasta.
 You can always upgrade your food choices as you develop new habits.

 Progress, Not Perfection